 - Computers -Two public table-height computer stations have access to many legal databases, including Lexis Academic and Westpac with access to Federal and State primary authority, some secondary sources and selective forms.

 Temporary wireless access may be granted to library visitors who meet the following criteria:

 - Law students from other law schools and outside attorneys who are conducting legal research and have registered at the Circulation Desk.

 - Visiting law professors (adjuncts) and legal scholars affiliated with Richmond Law School.

 Conversations, including those conversations at the tables and chairs in the library's Reading Room, should be kept to a quiet level in order to avoid disturbing fellow patrons.
 Your fellow students expect that the carrel and stack areas of the library be quiet; therefore, please refrain from having extended conversations in those areas.

 Smoking and the use of other tobacco products is prohibited in all areas of the library.

-Beverages are permitted in the library, preferably in spill-proof containers.
-"Snack-type" foods are permitted.
+Beverages are permitted in the library, as well as "Snack-type" foods.